 - The Mount Holyoke College Chapter of Amnesty International aims to spread awareness about human rights violations.
 We also seek to bring an end to these abuses through petitions, letter writing, and attending protests.
 Amnesty International is a global movement of more than 3 million supporters, members and activists in more than 150 countries and territories who campaign to end grave abuses of human rights.
 Our vision is for every person to enjoy all the rights enshrined in the Universal Declaration of Human Rights and other international human rights standards.

 - Animal Welfare Association at Mount Holyoke College serves as a non-profit organization, strives to raise people's awareness of the rights of all animals and encourages humane treatment of all animals.

 - Arab Association, MHC

 - Box 9063

 - The MHC Arab Association aspires to increase awareness on the Arab culture and identity.
 Those interested in learning and being part of a unique cultural experience are encouraged to join us in our activities and meetings.
 The events aim to present facets of the countries in the Middle East and Africa including cuisine, literature, art and current events.
 The involvement in the association will be complimentary to students studying the Arabic language or the Middle East.
-It's never too late to embrace your inner Arab.

-- Art History Student Association (formerly Society of Art Goddesses)
+- Art History Association

 - Box 9157